How to Get to Taman Negara Pahang – Transport Routes from Kuala Lumpur, Cameron Highlands, Penang and Cherating

 - Route: East Coast Expressway (LPT) → Jerantut → Kuala Tahan

-Self-driving works well if Taman Negara is part of a longer road trip rather than a standalone visit
+Self-driving works best if Taman Negara is part of a longer road trip rather than a standalone visit.

 Local Tip from the ground